redruin1/factorio-draftsman/README.md

 * RailPlanner (specify rail paths via turtle-like commands)
 * Custom `data.raw` extraction and formatting?
 * Maybe integrate defaults for more succinct blueprint strings?
+* Unify entity validation into one monolithic thing
+* Investigate more performant alternatives to `schema` (validir? requires cython, currently we're pure python)
 * Look into Lua (or other language) bindings via backport to C/Cython